christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 If second approach is used, name of the file will be used as menu name.
 You can make arbitrary order of files by placing N_ prefix, where N is a 1-3 digit number (prefix won't be a part of the menu name).

-Programs in prg directory can also have suffix _N or _0xH where N is decimal, and H is hex number, and if present, that number will be used as run address (suffix won't be a part of the menu name).
+For second approach, programs in prg directory can also have suffix _N or _0xH where N is decimal, and H is hex number, and if present, that number will be used as run address (suffix won't be a part of the menu name).

-This archive contains:
+This repository contains:

 * menu.asm
     * ASM source code for cartridge menu program, Kick Assembler 5.5